ManageIQ/manageiq.org/source/blog/2015-04-07-announcing-botvinnik-release-candidate-1.html.md

 Refer to the [changelog](https://github.com/ManageIQ/manageiq/blob/botvinnik/CHANGELOG.md) for more details.

 Please test the Botvinnik RC and [report any issues](https://github.com/ManageIQ/manageiq/issues).
-For questions or support, please see our [talk page](http://talk.manageiq.org/) and make sure to tag your questions with "Botvinnik".
+For questions or support, please see our [talk page](http://talk.manageiq.org/) and make sure to use the "[Release Candidate](http://talk.manageiq.org/c/release-candidate)" category.